 Shoreditch was once deemed an undesirable place to live, however low rents and rough and ready accommodation attracted large swathes of the arts crowd who have dramatically improved the profile of the area.
 Consequently, Shoreditch is now one of the first places people look to live when venturing east.

 Property in the area consists largely of flats, converted warehouses and ex-council owned developments.
 Although inevitably prices have increased since the early 2000’s, prospective residents can still find relatively good value property to buy or to let through shared accommodation and a selection of terraced housing.

 Happiness Forgets is a rather exclusive little bar, it is advisable to book but once you’re in you will not want to leave – a range of interestingly named cocktails are the highlight.
-Entering through a flower shop into Hoi Polloi is quite an experience and this restaurant does not disappoint from then on, a quirky mix of flavours and ideas showcase some very unique cooking.

 After relocating from Monopoly hotspot Mayfair in 2000, the Victoria Miro Gallery has acquired an even further enhanced reputation.
 With an impressive exhibition space and work from some of the best up and coming artists, this gallery is the perfect representation for Shoreditch.